Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 One Vinyl Sticker Installation Guide to Rule Them All

 Installing vinyl stickers isn’t rocket science, but it is actually a bit scientific.
 What you need to know is that most adhesives rely on a combination of surface energy, temperature, and contact area to form a proper bond.
-If the surface is too cold, dirty, or oily, they won’t “wet out” like they’re supposed to do.
+If the surface is too cold, dirty, or oily, they won’t “wet out” like they’re supposed to do, which can compromise waterproof sealing and long-term weather resistance.

 “Wetting out” is a technical term for how well an adhesive spreads across a surface.
 If you’ve ever attached a screen protector to your phone or tablet, you’ve watched this play out in real-time.

-Follow these steps to give your stickers what they need to “stick it out” long-term.
+Follow these steps to give your stickers what they need to “stick it out” long-term, and maintain the waterproof and weatherproof integrity needed for Canadian weather.

 Step 1: Make Sure The Temperature’s Right

-Our stickers are waterproof once they’re cured down, but that doesn’t necessarily mean you can apply them to wet surface.
-For best results, apply stickers on a mild day between +10 °C to +25 °C.
+Our stickers are designed to be waterproof and weatherproof once they’re fully cured, but that doesn’t necessarily mean you can apply them to wet or unstable surfaces.
+For best results, apply stickers on a mild day between +10 °C and +25 °C.

 Avoid applying stickers when: